 Cray® Sonexion® Technology

 The Cray Sonexion scale-out system maximizes the performance and capacity scaling capabilities of the Lustre file system.
-This integrated and modular storage solution is composed of high performance Scalable Storage Units (SSU), a Metadata Management Unit (MMU) and a network-ready rack that includes all storage and processing needs for a complete, production-grade parallel storage system.
+This integrated and modular storage solution is composed of high performance scalable storage units (SSUs), a metadata management unit (MMU), a systems management unit and a network-ready rack that includes all storage and processing needs for a complete, production-grade parallel storage system.

 Easier to Deploy and Manage at Scale